What is a Dental Implant?

 Dr. Elyassian and his experienced staff are dedicated to delivering the highest quality of care that is customized to suit their patient’s individual needs.
 Believing that each person reserves the right to make informed decisions about their health, Dr. Elyassian thoroughly discusses the details of each treatment option with his patients, taking the time to address all of their questions and concerns.
 In the effort to promote a more holistic approach that is in keeping with today’s scientific findings, the facility is mercury and BPA-free with low radiation digital radiography—which means 90% less radiation—and advanced laser technology.

-If you are experiencing problems or pain with your dental implants, Dr. Elyassian can examine your mouth and determine the best treatment for you.
-He is well-experienced with the treatment of failing or infected dental implants.
+Dr. Elyassian is well-experienced with the treatment of failing or infected dental implants.

-In addition to spending many years perfecting the art and science of Periodontics and surgical dentistry at some of the most prestigious training institutions in the nation, Dr. Elyassian is the only Periodontist (Gum Specialist) in the world whom has 3 post doctoral degrees in periodontics, hospital dentistry, implantology and laser surgery as well as being a Diplomate of the American Board of Periodontology.
+In addition to spending many years perfecting the art and science of Periodontics and surgical dentistry at some of the most prestigious training institutions in the nation, Dr. Elyassian is the only Periodontist (Gum Specialist) in the world who has 3 post-doctoral degrees in periodontics, hospital dentistry, implantology, and laser surgery as well as being a Diplomate of the American Board of Periodontology.

 What is Periodontics?

 The word “periodontal” originates from the Greek for “around the teeth.”
 Periodontists such as Dr. Elyassian, specialize in conditions involving the support structures for the teeth, including the gums and alveolar bone.
 They advise and perform the surgeries related to their specialty namely those pertaining to gum disease and dental implants.

 Dental implants are replacement tooth roots and often a preferred option to a bridge or traditional dentures.
 Unlike dentures, dental implants are permanent and non-removable.
 Some of the reasons for their preferred course of action are: